TUZISTRA XR CIII

 <18yrs: not established.

-Post-op pain management in children who have undergone tonsillectomy and/or adenoidectomy.
+Children <12yrs.
+Post-op pain management in children <18yrs following tonsillectomy and/or adenoidectomy.

-Risk of respiratory depression and death related to ultra-rapid metabolizers of codeine (esp. children in post-op tonsillectomy and/or adenoidectomy).
+Risk of respiratory depression and death related to ultra-rapid metabolizers of codeine (esp. children in post-op following tonsillectomy and/or adenoidectomy).
 Obstructive sleep apnea.
 Discontinue if respiratory depression occurs.
-Post-op.
-Compromised respiratory function (eg, pulmonary disease).
+Post-operatively.
+Compromised respiratory function (eg, pulmonary disease, depressed ventilator function).
 Abuse potential (monitor).
 Avoid in head injury, other intracranial lesions or pre-existing increase in intracranial pressure.
 Underlying intestinal motility disorders.
 Acute abdomen.
 Asthma.
 Persistent or chronic cough.
 Hypothyroidism.
 Addison’s disease.
 Prostatic hypertrophy.
 Urethral stricture.
 Severe hepatic or renal impairment.
 Elderly.
 Debilitated.
 Labor & delivery.
 Pregnancy (Cat.C).
 Nursing mothers.

 Increased risk of respiratory depression, sedation with benzodiazepines or other CNS depressants (eg, opioids, antihistamines, antipsychotics, anxiolytics, alcohol); avoid.
 During or within 14 days of MAOIs, concomitant TCAs: not recommended.
 Paralytic ileus may occur with anticholinergics.
 May potentiate phenytoin; monitor.
 May be affected by CYP2D6 and CYP3A4 inhibitors or inducers.